lexrus/LeetCode.swift/README.md

 ## Unit tests
-Open the project with Xcode 7 Beta 6 then press `command + u`.
+Open the project with Xcode 7 Beta 6 then press `⌘ + u`.
 Or run `rake` in this folder if you have [xctool](https://github.com/facebook/xctool) installed.